microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/Before the HOL - Securing the IoT end-to-end.md

 5. Select a **Region**.

-    > **Note** Note that some ARM template resources can only be deployed to specific regions.
+    > **Note:** Some ARM template resources can only be deployed to specific regions.
 See the latest available regions for Azure Security Center for IoT [here](https://docs.microsoft.com/en-us/azure/asc-for-iot/service-prerequisites)

 6. Select **Review + Create**, then select **Create**.